 This is a partial discussion of the NZ Police Review, released in 2014 into the investigation of the Crewe murders in and following 1970.
 The Police investigated their own at the request of a surviving offspring and examined their processes and findings.
 They concluded that things went wrong way back when; they came to a lot of sound but some faulty conclusions; claim that it was thorough and that the public should be well pleased.
 My analysis gives it a 10/10 in some regards and a TOTAL FAIL in others.

-Author John Ingley’s book, I Fed the Baby, recently released online here, answered the three key questions that the Police allegedly could not answer.
+Author John Ingley in his book, I Fed the Baby, recently released online here, answered the three key questions that the Police allegedly could not answer.

 John received the 2014 Police Review, digested it to some extent but by then he had pretty much wound down his investigative work by then due to his health/age issues.
 He died in 2017.